contentful/contentful.js/TYPESCRIPT.md

 }
 ```

 ## Generating type definitions for content types
+It is recommended to define field types for all your content types.
+This helps the type system to infer all possible query keys/value types for you.
 There are several OSS projects out there to generate type definitions for content types:

 - [cf-content-types-generator](https://github.com/contentful-userland/cf-content-types-generator)